Cover Letter

 What is a Cover Letter?

-Cover letters are job application letters sent along with your resume too.
+Cover letters are typically sent with your resume.

 The Difference Between a Cover Letter and Letter of Interest

-The biggest distinction between a cover letter and a letter of interest is their purpose.
+The biggest difference between a cover letter and a letter of interest is their purpose.

 • Letters of interest focus on your intentions and why you want to work for the company.

-• Cover letters focus on why you’re the best person to hire for the job.
+• Cover letters focus on why you’re the best person to hire for the job position they’re hiring for.

 elements of a letter of interest